 3. Hire an app development company

-Hiring a mobile app development company like Arkenea is the best of both worlds.
-The development team comprises of pre-vetted dedicated developers who would work solely on your project.
+Hiring a software app development company like Arkenea is the best of both worlds.
+The development team comprises of pre-vetted dedicated app developers who would work solely on your project.

 4. Prototype your product

 A product prototype provides the app designers as well as the developers with a preliminary template they need to follow while working on your app idea.
 Your app prototype can be as simple as a drawing of the app features and pages on a piece of paper.

 Conversely, you can also opt for a clickable prototype that gives high level design insights made using the prototyping tools.

 Irrespective of the level of complexity of your prototype, it is essential that you don’t miss out on this crucial step.
 A prototype essentially acts like a map that the designers can follow while incorporating the features and functionality in the app’s user interface design.

 It also gives the app developers a baseline to code on.
 Since the specifications are clear, prototyping shortens the mobile app development timeline significantly.